stevenanhle/CCAfrica-BackEnd/README.md

 PDF reports and files:
 - I created two functions.
 One function allows users can see pdf file within Chrome browser before download.
 Another function is file download.
 Both of them work so far.

+THINGS STILL NOT DONE YET:
+- Allow one user can search and see another user's profile ( May be a little tricky task, need 3 hours to done)
+- Allow admin of the webiste can do everyting he wants.
+This part is simple.
+-